Ardot66/DialogueTrees/README.md

 # Dialogue Trees C#
-Dialogue Trees is a plugin that adds a graph-based dialogue editor.
+Dialogue Trees is a plugin that adds a graph-based dialogue editor

 ### Please Note:
-Dialogue Trees is still in early development, this means that you will likely encounter bugs and issues, and that compatiblity breaking changes will happen in the future.
+Dialogue Trees is still in early development.
+This means that you will likely encounter bugs and issues, and that compatiblity breaking changes will happen in the future.

+## Features
+- Simple, understandable node-set
+- Powerful actions and variables
+- Compact save structure that doesn't bloat your scene files
+- A custom graph-arranger
+- Customiseable and extendible

 # Getting Started
 To begin with, you need to download the assets/dialogue_trees folder and add it to your project.
 After that, build your C# project and activate the plugin.